Jennifer Manyweathers

 She joined the Questacon Science Circus, studying science communication at ANU and then spent three years at Tsukuba University, Japan, lecturing in science communication.

-She completed her PhD in risk perception of and communication among horse owners and veterinarians around Hendra virus and the vaccine for horses.
+Her PhD investigated risk perception of and communication among horse owners and veterinarians around Hendra virus and the vaccine for horses.

 She worked as a postdoctoral research fellow at Charles Sturt University looking at the development of a farmer-led partnership system for improved surveillance for Foot and Mouth Disease, and is a senior lecturer in Ruminant Health and Epidemiology